One of the most beautiful corners it has Madrid, not too well known among those who visit the capital of Spain, is the Temple of Debod.

 Although it may seem surprising, in a central and truly beautiful location among gardens you can visit a true egyptian funerary monument !!!

-Located at the beginning of the Paseo del Pintor Rosales, next to the very central Spain Square, Temple of Debod is located in the Cuartel de la Montaña park.
+Located at the beginning of the Paseo del Pintor Rosales, next to the very central Spain Square, the Temple of Debod is located in the Cuartel de la Montaña park.

 El Temple of Debod It is an Egyptian funerary monument that was installed in 1970 in its current location.